 - Free to get at many local chain stores

 - Not super accurate

 2. API Freshwater Master Test Kit - Test Kit of Choice For Beginners

-Just like with the test strips, due to its price this is also a very common test kit that specialty local fish stores will use when you bring in your water to test.
+Just like with the test strips, this is also a very common test kit that specialty local fish stores will use when you bring in your water to test.
+This is because the these aquarium test kits are cheap to use.
 Keep that in mind if you want to save some money or want to double verify results.
-My biggest gripe with this test is the ammonia test kit.
+My biggest gripe with this master test kit is the ammonia test kit.
 It is a total ammonia kit not a free ammonia tester.
 Because of that, it is common to get false positives, especially on the saltwater kit (which is why I don't recommend them for saltwater tanks).
 The color gauge isn't that easy to read as well.

 - Easy to use